tuxtor/resume/resume-es.md

 Participaciones internacionales como expositor[^1]
 --------------------------------------------------
+* Microservices Patterns with MicroProfile • The Developer Conference - Porto Alegre, RS, Brasil • Dic 2020
+* Securing Java EE applications for the OWASP Top 10 • OWASP Infosec Conference (University Talks), Argentina • Nov 2020
+* From the TV to the Cloud, the Java ecosystem in 25 years • Oracle's Java 25th Anniversary talks, Worldwide • Oct 2020
+* From Java 11 on premise to Java 14 to the Oracle Cloud • Oracle GroundBreakers Tour, LATAM • Ago 2020
+* From Java 8 on premise to Java 14 on the Cloud • MitoWeek Conference - Peru • May 2020
+* Take advantage of MicroProfile benefits in your monolithic applications • The Developer Conference - Porto Alegre, RS, Brasil • Nov 2019
+* Take advantage of MicroProfile benefits in your monolithic applications • Oracle Code One - San Francisco, United States • Sep 2019
+* Kotlin+MicroProfile: Teaching 20 year old tricks to a new language • Oracle Groundbreakers Tour - Panama City, Panama • Ago 2019
+* Kotlin+MicroProfile: Teaching 20 year old tricks to a new language • The Developer Conference - São Paulo, Brazil • Jul 2019
 * MicroProfile for the busy developer • Es-Conference CDMX - CDMX, México • Mar 2019
 * MicroProfile for the busy developer • The Developer Conference - Porto Alegre, RS, Brasil • Dic 2018
 * Beyond Git push, clone and commit • Oracle Code One - San Francisco, CA, United States • Oct 2018